jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### Ubuntu 18.04 Flatpak Install

 To install and configure flatpak and flathub, reference chapter 3.
-To show these packages are installed take a screenshot of the output of the command: ```sudo flatpak --list```.
+To show these packages are installed take a screenshot of the output of the command: `sudo flatpak list`.
 Install these packages via flatpak:

 1) Remmina
 1) Shotcut